-Important!
+\Important!
 If you plan to pursue an Honours Degree, you must complete an Honours Application, available at the King's Registrar's Office or online.
-Honours forms are due by the September add/drop date of the student's final year of study.
+Honours forms are due by the September add/drop date of each academic year.
 We strongly encourage students to meet with departmental advisors as early as possible for degree advising and to determine when they should submit an honours form.